Dental public health: Fluoridation of drinking water

-The development of artificial water fluoridation began in 1945 in the Grand rapid Michigan followed by Newburgh, New York and Evanston, Illinois.
+The development of artificial water fluoridation began in 1945 in Grand Rapids, Michigan followed by Newburgh, New York and Evanston, Illinois.
 In 1955, three towns Watford, Kilmarnock and Anglesey trialled the water fluoridation implementation scheme.
 In 1960, the Republic of Ireland implemented all public water supplies with artificial fluoridated water and four years later extending this into the main cities of Dublin and Cork.

 40 countries have fluoridated water schemes implemented.
 Fluoride is still yet to be completely implemented across the full population.
 Progress is slowly improving and access is becoming more common.

 Career

 Prevention methods such as oral health promotion began with the education of clinicians and the population in the health promotion strategies.
 Since the mid 19th century, oral health practice has revolved more around prevention and education rather than treatment of disease.
 This education can be focused towards dental practitioners and to the wider population who may interested.